 Other SEN support included delivery of a Trinity College Postgraduate Diploma module on ‘Social, Emotional and Behavioural Difficulties’.

-For more information see the Curriculum Development link.
+For more information see the Curriculum Development Unit link.